ENCODE-DCC/long-read-rna-pipeline/docs/reference.md

 * `long_read_rna_pipeline.splice_junctions` Is the splice junctions file, generated with `get-splice-junctions.wdl` workflow based on the annotation and reference genome.
 This will be made available for download from The ENCODE Portal.
 * `long_read_rna_pipeline.experiment_prefix` This will be a prefix for the output files.
 * `long_read_rna_pipeline.input_type` Platform that was used for generating the data.
 Options are `pacbio` and `nanopore`.
-* `long_read_rna_pipeline.initial_talon_db` Initial TALON database, generated with `init_talon_db.wdl` workflow based on the annotation.
-This will be made available for download from The ENCODE Portal.
 * `long_read_rna_pipeline.genome_build` Genome build name in the initial TALON database.
 This is internal metadata variable you typically do not need to touch.
 * `long_read_rna_pipeline.annotation_name` Annotation name in the initial TALON database.
 This is internal metadata variable you typically do not need to touch.